koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 ## Displaying raster and vector maps

+Different options:
 - Toolbar in the Layer Manager
 - Typing the commands in the Console tab
 - Double-click over a map in the Data tab
 - From command line

-Task:
+**Task:**

-- Review the [General Capabilities](https://gitpitch.com/veroandreo/curso-grass-gis-rioiv/master?p=slides/02_general_intro_capabilities&grs=gitlab#/10) presentation and practice different ways of displaying maps
+- Give a second look to the [General Capabilities](https://gitpitch.com/veroandreo/curso-grass-gis-rioiv/master?p=slides/02_general_intro_capabilities&grs=gitlab#/10) presentation and practice different ways of displaying maps

 ---